StephanErb/aurora/docs/configuration-reference.md

           ],
           max_failures=2)

-The `failing` Process could fail 10 times before being marked as permanently failed, and the `succeeding` Process would succeed on the first run.
-The task would succeed despite only allowing for two failed processes.
+The `failing` Process could fail 10 times before being marked as permanently failed, and the `succeeding` Process could succeed on the first run.
+However, the task would succeed despite only allowing for two failed processes.
 To be more specific, there would be 10 failed process runs yet 1 failed process.
+Both processes would have to fail for the Task to fail.

 #### max_concurrency